Christmas is a magical time wherever you are. With its glorious Christmas markets, the Netherlands is no exception.

 Located on the Vrijthof, Maastricht’s charming christmas market features lots of stalls, an ice rink and carousel.
 With glühwein and oliebollen galore, you’ll have a great time here.
 Reaching Maastricht by car or train takes about two and a half hours from Amsterdam.

 Valkenburg is a charming town in South Limburg that offers a unique Christmas experience – markets in caves!
 Visit the Velvet Cave and Municipal Cave for all the festive happenings while the Wilhelmina Caves are home to the sand sculpture nativity scene.

-Perhaps the most popular of Germany’s christmas markets, Cologne offers several different markets spread throughout the city from the beautiful Old Market in front of the Town Hall to the Market of Fairytales on the Rudolfplatz.
-Cologne attracts thousands of visitors to its markets, so we advise to visit during the week when it is less busy.
+Perhaps the most popular of Germany’s Christmas markets, Cologne offers several different markets spread throughout the city from the beautiful Old Market in front of the Town Hall to the Market of Fairytales on the Rudolfplatz.
+Cologne attracts thousands of visitors to its markets, so it’s best to visit during the week when it is less busy.

-Cologne is around two hours and 40 minute drive from Amsterdam.
+Cologne is around three hours’ drive from Amsterdam.
 You can also take the ICE train straight through, which takes the same amount of time.

-Aachen offers a more intimate affair around the Market Place and Katschhof.
-Enjoy mulled wine, ginger bread and spekulatius (spiced biscuits) as you peruse the many craft and food stalls.
+Aachen, right on the border with the southern Netherlands, offers a more intimate affair around the Marktplatz and Katschhof.
+Enjoy mulled wine, ginger bread, and spekulatius (spiced biscuits) as you peruse the many craft and food stalls.